MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md

 > - [U.S. & Puerto Rico](phone-number-management-for-the-u-s.md)

 ***
-## Here's a bit more information about these Number Request Forms
+## Here's a bit more information about these number request forms

 ### Request forms for new phone numbers